 Best things to do.
 With 355 miles (871 km) of hiking trails for all levels, hiking is by far the best way to explore the park.
 In summer, don’t miss the scenic Trail Ridge Road (US Hwy 34) between Estes Park and Grand Lake.
 It goes high above the treeline, giving you easy access to over 12,000 feet of elevation and stunning panoramas.
 The Continental Divide also runs through the park.

-Bicycling, rock-climbing, wildlife safari tours, and fishing are other popular things to do in summer.
+Bicycling, rock climbing, and fishing are other popular things to do in summer.
 In winter, you can enjoy various snowshoe hikes, sledding, and cross-country skiing.
 Wildlife viewing is great too.
 Some animals such as elk, moose, or deer can be seen the whole year round, whereas bighorn sheep or marmots are easier to see in summer.

 Best time to visit.
 The best time to visit Rocky Mountain National Park is in summer, from June to September.
 That’s when everything is accessible and you can explore the park to the fullest.
 Mid-September to mid-October is the best season for fall colors.
 While not nearly as popular, Rocky Mountain NP is also a beautiful outdoor destination for winter activities.